Location of Magadha

 Indo Aryan culture was dominated in the ancient cultural history of Magadha.
 Buddhism, Jainism and Hinduism were the popular religion there.
 Buddhism and Jainism were promoted by the early Magadhan kings such as Srenika, Bimbisara and Ajatashatru, while Nanda Dynasty followed the Jainism.

 People of Magadha

-The later texts recognise the Magadhas as a special caste, inventing their origin from intermarriage among the old established castes.
-In the Apastamba Srauta Sutra, the Magadhas are mentioned along with other peoples both of north and of west India, viz. the Kalingas, the Gandharas, the Paraskaras and the Sauviras.
+People of Magadha were also known as bards and traders in the Manava Dharmasashtra.
+It has been recorded that the people of Magadha were engaged in trade and commerce.
+The later texts recognise the Magadhans as a special caste, inventing their origin from inter-marriage among the old established castes.
+In the Apastamba Srauta Sutra, the Magadhans are mentioned along with other tribal people both of north and west India, viz. the Kalingas, the Gandharas, the Paraskaras and the Sauviras.

 Magadha was famous for conch shells.
 White elephants were used by the royal family.
 The agriculturewas prosperous, and that some Brahmins used to cultivate land themselves in Magadha.
 Magadha was also well divided for the purpose of cultivation, because of the existence of the snow fed rivers and the doab regions.

 Archaeological sites in Magadha are the popular tourism destinations.
 Rajagriha, Son Bhandar Caves, Buddhist stupas, Ajatsatru Stupa, Bimbisara’s Palace, Archaeological sites in Nalanda and the caves of Buddha Era are the sites in Magadha.